iamkarthikbk/fft-bsv/README.md

 **_NOTE_**: This codebase uses MIT's lab2 harness from 6.375 for BSV and IITM's FFT from EE5332 for CPP as it's base.

-This codebase contains FFT hardware models written in Bluespec System Verilog.
+This codebase contains FFT hardware models written in Bluespec System Verilog (and also C++).
 You may build verilog by using the Bluespec compiler (linked below).
 There is also a C++ version which can be used for high-level synthesis.

 ## Prerequisites
 1. Text Editor